 The inaugural year in 2014 was a huge success.
 Thanks to four major sponsors, over seventy children’s book review bloggers, and thousands of readers, Multicultural Children’s Book Day 2014 achieved their goal of shining the spotlight on all of the amazing multicultural children’s books available to our young readers, teachers, librarians and parents worldwide.

-Our total social media shares for three days of our 2017 event (day before, day of and day after Multicultural Children’s Book Day) were an astounding 96 million!!
+Our total social media shares for three days of our 2017 event (day before, day of and day after Multicultural Children’s Book Day) were an astounding 3.6 BILLION!

 This year, MCCBD’s main focus will also be putting multicultural children’s books on shelves and into the hands of deserving families through book donations.
 We also added: